conda-incubator/condacolab/README.md

 ## Shortcomings

 - The Python kernel needs to be restarted for changes to be applied.
 This happens automatically.
+If you are wondering why you are seeing a message saying _"Your session crashed for an unknown reason"_, this is why.
+You can safely ignore this message!
-- You can only use the `base` environment, so do not try to create more.
+- You can only use the `base` environment, so do not try to create more environments with `conda create`.